-- Passwords are an important part of Cyber Security. – During the first six months of 2019 more than 4.1 Billion private business records were exposed.
+- Passwords are an important part of Cyber Security. – Did you know that during the first six months of 2019, more than 4.1 Billion private business records were exposed.

-7. It’s estimated that annual costs to the global economy from cybercrime is $445 billion per year.- Stolen Passwords Can Cost Big Money In the United States.
+- It’s estimated that annual costs to the global economy from cybercrime are $445 billion per year.– Stolen Passwords Can Cost Big Money In the United States.

-8. By practicing safe and smart password habits, Your staff can create a significant barrier against attacks from cybercriminals – The first line of defense for business against cybersecurity threats is your staff.
+- By practicing safe and smart password habits, Your staff can create a significant barrier against attacks from cybercriminals – The first line of defense for businesses against cybersecurity threats is your staff.

-For help with more password best practices give Slick Cyber Systems a call 570-371-5800.
+For help with more password best practices give Slick Cyber Systems a call at 570-371-5800.